kenhkan/morrison/README.md

 #### Tree structures

-There are no trees.
-The benefit of tree structures in cFBP is to pass just the handle instead of the content itself.
-In Morrison, no sharing is allowed between processes as each of them is a Unix system process.
+The benefit of tree structures in cFBP is to pass multiple IPs as one IP in a bounded connection.
+In Morrison, we cannot pass just the handle of a tree of IPs between processes as each process of them is a Unix system process.

 #### Scheduling rules